terencecistudent/tl-portfolio/README.md

 Access to desktop, laptop, table or mobile devices and internet connection.

 ## Deployment
-I have used https://www.hostinger.co.uk to host my website and was able to create a custom domain name.
+I have used GitHub to host my website and was able to create a custom domain name from Google Domains.

 Visit the live demo at [Terence Logue's Portfolio](https://terencelogue.com)